nitlang/nit/doc/manual/constructor.md

 ## `new` factories

-`new` factories permit to completely shortcut the class instantiation mechanim.
+`new` factories allow to completely shortcut the class instantiation mechanism.
 It could be used to provide `new` syntax on non-concrete class (mainly `extern class`).

 `new` factories behave like a top-level function that return the result of the construction.